thisischrissie/group7-CFG-Fullstack/README.md

 Our team will be working in short sprint cycles, with constant communication of new changes being stated in our work chat on slack.
 Additionally meetings will be made whenever any new idea or change is introduced.
 This allows all team members to be well established with all progress made on the app.
 We will make use of the paired programme technique, this enables us to work efficiently and learn together in a collaborative setting.
 Furthermore, the workload of the entire app will be split equally depending on each team member's wants and needs.

-### Technology and library used:
+### Technology and tools used:
-Jira
+- Jira
-Slack
+- Slack
-Figma
+- Figma
-VScode
+- VScode
-React
+- React
-Redux
+- Redux
-Jest
+- Jest
-Node.JS
+- Node.JS
-MongoDB
+- MongoDB
-Google drive
+- Google drive

 We have created a roadmap (seen on figma: https://www.figma.com/file/eJMM61TC07tVzUr0sEWPKW/User-flow%2Froadmap%2Fplan?type=whiteboard&node-id=0-1)